 Exploring UK Alumni Engagement

 At this time of uncertainty for higher education, Shift Learning understands that engaged alumni with high regard for their university can present both economic and reputational benefits.
 We conducted a survey with over 900 graduates from a range of UK universities to provide some benchmarks for alumni engagement, including Net Promoter Scores (NPS) for groups of universities.

-If you would like to discuss these white papers, or chat about any other research you have in mind, please contact one of our directors on 0207 253 8959 or via firstname.lastname@example.org or email@example.com.
+If you would like to discuss these white papers, or chat about any other research you have in mind, please contact our Managing Director, Jane Powell, by emailing Jane.Powell@shift-insight.co.uk or calling 0207 253 8959.